Things To Do

 Are you an early bird and interested in a Local Fisherman’s life?

 Then you should get up around sunrise and make your way to Pasar Jembatan Puri.
-Pasar is the Indonesian word for market and Jembatan Puri is the name of the small harbor where fishermen bring in their catch of last night.
+Pasar is the Indonesian word for market and Jembatan Puri is the name of the small harbour where fishermen bring in their catch of last night.

 You’ll probably earn some funny laughs as it’s quite unusual for the locals to see a foreigner – that early in the morning.
 But you’ll get some great photos there for sure!